pytorch/ignite/examples/templates/supervised_multi_model/README.md

 ## How to use

 - Copy files to your project
-- Adapt the code to your task
+- Adapt the code to your problem
   - dataflow
-  - model/optimizer/criterion
+  - models/optimizers/criterions
   - training step
   - metrics ([list](https://pytorch.org/ignite/metrics.html#complete-list-of-metrics) of available ignite metrics)
   - etc